zolex/vom/README.md

 ## Documentation

-A [full documentation](./docs) of all features is available in the docs folder of this repository.
+The [full documentation](./docs/VOM.md) is available in the docs folder of this repository.

 ## Examples